 The results shared are:

-- Number of stores that have implemented the initiative: 130
+- Number of stores that have implemented the initiative: 247 (out of 423)

 It was important that the tool used to weigh and register food waste would be simple and user friendly.
 The ideal is that it should be as effective as possible and not add a time-consuming task for co-workers.
-This has largely been the case for IKEA, though they have made minor adjustments in various programs to improve usability.
-E.g. to make sure to limit the number of “clicks” in the tablet to a minimum, making the icons on the tablet larger, even more user-friendly reports, moving manual certain data input from store co-workers to the global administration.
+This has largely been the case for IKEA, though they have made minor adjustments in various programs to improve usability (e.g., limiting the number of “clicks” in the tablet to a minimum, making the icons on the tablet larger, making reports more user-friendly, moving certain data input from store co-workers to the global administration).

 Securing human resources